 5. You’ll Increase Your Strength And Feel Amazing

 Just the feeling of knowing you don’t have to depend on a man to carry things for you is empowering.

-When you lifts weights, you’ll increase muscle mass which equates to more strength.
+When you lift weights, you’ll increase muscle mass which equates to more strength.
 This makes everyday tasks a whole lot easier.
-You’ll be able to carry your groceries, move around furniture in your hose, lift your own suitcase off the carousel at the airport and a whole lot more.
+You’ll be able to carry your groceries, move around furniture in your house, lift your own suitcase off the carousel at the airport and, a whole lot more.

 And the confidence boost is a plus!